mzgsxs/mzgsxs-mzgsxs.github.io/_posts/2025-01-16-Testing-tensor-cores.md

 ```

 ## Automatic Mixed Precision package
-This is the easiest way to leverage tensor core, to allow some ops to [automatically run in lower precision](https://pytorch.org/docs/stable/amp.html).
+This is the easiest way to leverage tensor core for training/inferencing, to allow some ops to [automatically run in lower precision](https://pytorch.org/docs/stable/amp.html).
-I will use a standard [tutorial](https://pytorch.org/tutorials/beginner/basics/quickstart_tutorial.html) for testing.
+I will use the standard [tutorial](https://pytorch.org/tutorials/beginner/basics/quickstart_tutorial.html) for testing.

 Include this to import `amp`
 ```python